Frequently Asked Questions

 Q:What happened to your Premium Transparent Glycerin bars?

 A:Unfortunately, the glycerin bars were discontinued in 2012.
-If you search online, many bars are still available.
 Close

 Q:I have a septic system and am concerned whether my homemade laundry detergent will be safe for my septic?